 The Volvo S80 is a midsize luxury sedan that serves as the Swedish firm's flagship.
 Positioned higher up on the market than its predecessor, the S80 rewards those willing to venture outside the premium mainstream with elegant styling, a tasteful and well-crafted interior and the kind of cutting-edge safety technology on which Volvo has built its reputation.
 In addition to the four-door sedan, the automaker offers a rugged station wagon variant of the S80 called XC70.

-Updated for the latest model year, the S80 features an elegant front end that falls in line with the rest of the Volvo lineup.
+The S80 features an elegant front end that falls in line with the rest of the Volvo lineup.
 A creased belt line emphasizes the car's width, while chrome trim between the tail lamps finishes off the look.
 Overall, the S80 wears a more low-key design than many of its competitors.

 The S80 offers room for five passengers with a level of comfort and luxury that can rival well-established competitors from Germany and Japan.
 The dashboard boasts soft-touch materials, leather and real wood trim.